 JOIN THE 49TH MID AMERICA JUMBO SQUADRON!! (click here to get our membership form).

-April 25, 2015: Spring Fly In - Cook Out This event will be at Fleming Park in eastern Jackson County.
+FALL Fly In - Cook Out: This event is planned for October 2016.
+This event will be at Fleming Park in eastern Jackson County.
 This is a non-sanctioned AMA event thus if you do not hold a Jackson County Park permit you would need to get a day permit from the Jackson County Parks & Recreation.
 There is no landing fee so just get your day permit and come out and fly with us.
 We're providing the food!!
 Many of the members are bringing large and small warbirds but just bring whatever you fly.
 Any question please email one of our officers.
-Click here to see flyer.

 SEE YOU AT THE AIRFIELD OR THE NEXT MEETING!